zimeon/rdiffb/ld4l_use_case.md

    * [MARC21](https://newcatalog.library.cornell.edu/catalog/102063.marc)
    * [MARCXML](https://newcatalog.library.cornell.edu/catalog/102063.marcxml)

-Let's imagine that we have a MARCXML-to-LD4LAll ontology that we can run as follows:
+Let's imagine that we have a MARCXML-to-LD4LAll ontology converter `marcxml_to_ld4lall` that we can run as follows:

 ``` sh
 NOT-REAL> cat examples/102063.marc.xml | marcxml_to_ld4lall > examples/102063.rdf